-[C] Simultaneously with this offering of Class B common stock, Marchex is offering 200,000 shares of preferred stock, excluding up to 30,000 shares available to cover over-allotments by means of a separate prospectus.
-The closing of this offering is subject to the concurrent closing of the Name Development asset acquisition described in this prospectus but is not contingent upon the closing of the concurrent preferred stock offering.
-In the event we elect not to consummate the preferred stock offering, we will increase the size of the Class B common stock offering accordingly.
+[C] Simultaneously with this offering of Class B common stock, Marchex is offering shares of preferred stock, excluding up to shares available to cover over-allotments by means of a separate prospectus.
+The closing of this offering is subject to the concurrent closing of the Name Development asset acquisition described in this prospectus and the closing of the concurrent preferred stock offering.

-[P] Simultaneously with this offering of preferred stock, Marchex is offering 7,000,000 shares of Class B common stock, excluding up to 1,050,000 shares available to cover overallotments by means of a separate prospectus.
+[P] Simultaneously with this offering of preferred stock, Marchex is offering shares of Class B common stock, excluding up to shares available to cover over-allotments by means of a separate prospectus.
 The closing of this offering is subject to the concurrent closing of the Name Development asset acquisition described in this prospectus and the closing of the concurrent Class B common stock offering.